digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

-When a transaction is submitted with the VIP confirmation policy (in which case every action in the transaction must have at least one VIP informee), there exist an additional integrity assumption:
+When a transaction is submitted with the VIP confirmation policy (in which case every action in the transaction must have at least one VIP informee), there exists an additional integrity assumption:

 - All VIP stakeholders must be hosted by honest participants, i.e., participants that run the transaction protocol correctly.

-We note that the assumptions can be weakened by replicating the trusted entities among multiple organization with a Byzantine fault tolerant replication protocol, if the assumptions are deemed too strong.
+We note that the assumptions can be weakened by replicating the trusted entities among multiple organizations with a Byzantine fault tolerant replication protocol, if the assumptions are deemed too strong.
 Furthermore, we believe that with some extensions to the protocol we can make the violations of one of the above